hjs-spec/.github/profile/README.md

 An HJS archive receipt proves receipt or archival metadata under a profile.
 It does not prove complete logging or factual correctness.

+The JEP API is a demo implementation seed.
+It does not define new protocol semantics and does not claim production-grade trust-profile coverage.

 ---

 ## Version Boundary